datacarpentry/image-processing/episodes/03-skimage-images.md

 ![Thresholded root image](../fig/maize-root-cluster-threshold.jpg)

-## Converting color images to grayscale
+## Converting colour images to grayscale

-It is often easier to work with grayscale images, which have a single channel, instead of color images, which have three channels.
+It is often easier to work with grayscale images, which have a single channel, instead of colour images, which have three channels.
 Skimage offers the function `skimage.color.rgb2gray()` to achieve this.
-This function adds up the three color channels in a way that matches human color perception, see [the skimage documentation for details](https://scikit-image.org/docs/dev/api/skimage.color.html#skimage.color.rgb2gray).
+This function adds up the three colour channels in a way that matches human colour perception, see [the skimage documentation for details](https://scikit-image.org/docs/dev/api/skimage.color.html#skimage.color.rgb2gray).
 It returns a grayscale image with floating point values in the range from 0 to 1.
 We can use the function `skimage.util.img_as_ubyte()` in order to convert it back to the